mabarber92/kitab-website-draft/_pages/corpus_data/ocr.md

 permalink: /corpus/ocr
 ---

-KITAB also uses Optical Character Recognition (OCR) tools to further build the OpenITI/KITAB corpus.
+KITAB uses Optical Character Recognition (OCR) tools to further build the OpenITI/KITAB corpus.

 To this end, we have created our own OCR pipeline which is based on [Kraken](http://kraken.re/) and uses transcription models that are being trained in close collaboration with the University of Maryland, Northeastern University, and Harvard University.